syphon-org/syphon/readme.md

 - Donations are always welcome!
 The best way to donate is through the [Syphon creator's Pateron](https://patreon.com/ereio).
 - Coming soon, we'll have a merch store!
 If you'd like to support the project but want a little something in return, this is the way to do it!

-## 🌙 Nightlys (Official)
+## 🌙 nightlys (official)

-- Nightly builds (per commit) can be found at [https://git.syphon.org/syphon-org/syphon/releases](https://git.syphon.org/syphon-org/syphon/releases)
+- Nightly dev builds - per pushed commit - can be found at [https://git.syphon.org/syphon-org/syphon/releases](https://git.syphon.org/syphon-org/syphon/releases)

 ## 🏗️ Building